lars-berger/graphy-ng/docs/docs/configuration.md

 ## Custom templates

-`graphy-ng` allows for custom templates for nodes, edges, and SVG defs to allow for complete customization of the appearance and behavior of your graph.
+The appearance and behavior of your graph is customizable with custom templates for nodes, edges, and SVG defs.
+Node and edge templates are required.

 ### Defs template

 The defs template can be used to define SVG objects that will be consumed by the node or edge templates.
 In the example below, an SVG of an arrow is defined, which can then be referenced by its `id` in the edge template.

+Not required if no defs are needed for the node or edge templates.

 ```html
 <ng-container *defsTemplate>